AdrianOrcik/HowTo/README.md

 - Runtime initialization
 - Prefab caching

-:receipt: Basic architecture
+:receipt: TODO architecture

 ---------

 :pencil: How to optimized UI testing workflow for QA?
 ---------
 :warning: Issue
-- Not stable codebase required to be re-tested almost after each code change.
+- Not stable codebase required to be re-tested almost after each code change
-- QA time is burned on typical UI test cases, it cost their time and energy.
+- QA time is burned on typical UI test cases, it cost their time and energy

 :bulb: Solution
-- Developed a simple UI testing tool that is able to run simple test cases to avoid basic human mistakes.
+- Developed a simple UI testing tool that is able to run simple test cases to avoid basic human mistakes
-- Automatic run on specific screens during QA is doing regular testing session.
+- Automatic run on specific screens during QA is doing regular testing session

 :white_check_mark: Features
 - Reusable test scenarios